FRS glossary

 Enrollment Era

 Whether you became an FRS member before July 1, 2011 ("pre-2011") or on or after that date ("post-2011").
-The era determines your AFC period (5 vs 8 years), vesting (6 vs 8 years), and DROP interest rate (6.5% vs 4%).
+The era determines your AFC period (5 vs 8 years) and vesting (6 vs 8 years).
+It does not determine the DROP interest rate — that is set by the date you begin DROP participation, not your enrollment date.

 Normal Retirement